paulxiep/portfolio/7_wonders/README.md

 Wonder json and change information were obtained from the same source.

-1st phase: basic engine build (more to come - wonders will be ignored in the 1st phase)
+1st phase: basic engine build, Deep-Q learning of card selection

-    - Created base elements class and Game class
-    - Made Game class a Gymnasium Env class
+    - Created base elements classes and Game class as a Gymnasium Env class.
     - Defined action and observation space.
     - Implemented Effect on Board
-    - Implemented gameplay and DQNPlayer, can now simulate gameplay and results
+    - Implemented gameplay and DQNPlayer, enabling simulation of gameplay and results
-    - next up is the training code to test if the basic DQNPlayer can learn the game
+    - Implemented Deep-Q learning on card choosing phase of turns.
+    - The weights trained with random hyperparameters on some 5000 games already outperforms random player by 2-3 points on 300 games average.
+    - The play head was implemented but was removed and will be pushed to phase 2.

+2nd phase: interface and app for human players to join the play, potentially Policy Gradient or Actor-Critic.

+    - not to be done in short-term plan yet

-Structure of the current project (again, it's in very early stage):
+Structure of the current project:

-    - elements.py: Stage, Card, Wonder, Board, and Player class as dataclasses
+    - elements.py: Stage, Card, Wonder, Board, and Player class as dataclasses.
+DQPlayer is also here for now.
-    - game.py: Game class as base game session class, will be subclassed into app and simulation as in Catan project
+    - game.py: Game class as base game session class, will be subclassed into app as in Catan project
     - effects.py: Effect class and subclasses for implementing card/wonder effects
-    - utils.py: squash_idle function to squash idle turns in memory, used for preparing training data
+    - src/utils.py: squash_idle function to squash idle turns in memory, used for preparing training data
-    - model.py: NN model inside the DQNPlayer
+    - src/model.py: NN model inside the DQPlayer

-*no component so far is final
+    - src/constants.py: for storing various game constants and dicts
+    - dq_trainer.py: Class for implementing training loop of DQPlayer.